microsoft/azure_arc/azure_arc_servers_jumpstart/docs/local_vagrant_windows.md

 * Clone this repo

+* [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+Azure CLI should be running version 2.6.0 or later.
+Use ```az --version``` to check your current installed version.

-* Vagrant relies on an underline hypervisor.
+* Vagrant relies on an underlying hypervisor.
 For the purpose of this guide, we will be using "Oracle VM VirtualBox".

     * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).